mytigio/SDV_DwarvenExpansion/README.md

 ## New Items

+### Tools

+#### Dwarven Pickaxe
+A dwarven pickaxe, made of a magically blended iridium ore it is as powerful as iridium, but much lighter weight.
+It can be be swung faster and does not tire the user.
+As this pickaxe naturally has the efficient property, it does not benefit from the efficiency enchantment.
+Can be purchased from Dwarf once you have 6 hearts or more with them.

+### Crafting Recipes

+#### Prismatic Dust
+Made by combining the dust of all 7 gemstones.
+Can be used as an ingredient for making Magic Rock Candy or in alchemy potions.

+#### Necklace Mold
+Made with clay to form a necklace mold.
+Used to craft gold necklaces in a jewelry maker.

+#### Transmute
+Allows configuration of the base game transmutation recipes to allow Transmute (Fe) and Transmute (Au) to be unlocked at another mining level or require different input costs.
+Adds new transmutation recipes:
+Gold -> Iridium (5 gold bars to make 1 iridium bar.
+Unlocked at mining 8) Iron -> Copper (1 Iron produces 2 Copper.
+Unlocked at mining 3) Gold -> Iron (1 Gold produces 2 Iron.
+Unlocked at mining 5)
+Iridium -> Gold (1 Iridium produces 3 Gold.
+Unlocked at mining 7)

 ### Food / Cooking Recipes
 Several new cooking recipes have been added themed around ingredients sourced from the mines:
 - Bug Meat Soup